Income Tax Calculator

 Other Taxable Income

 Short Term Capital Gains/Losses–profit or loss from the sale of assets held for less than one year.
-Taxed as normal income.
+It is taxed as a normal income.

 Long Term Capital Gains/Losses–profit or loss from the sale of assets held for one year or longer.
 Taxation rules applied are determined by ordinary income marginal tax rate.